yashamon/web2/index.md

 > > These papers have a slightly different title on arxiv.
 Compared to arxiv versions these are much more polished and corrected.

 [Gromov-Witten theory of a locally conformally symplectic manifold][18], arXiv 2016

+Computer science and game theory

+[Time symmetric Go][14] (on a time symmetric, that is simultaneous version of the classical game Go, I have recently added details as I am interested in actually writing a program, any help would be appreciated.)

+[Noncomputability of human intelligence], arxiv, 2018

 <!-- Preprints  -->